 The Economic Impact II analysis will be performed using an input output (I\O) model.
 The I\O model is an accounting of transactions among industries, governments, households, imports, and exports in the DMATS area.
 The I\O model helps study the linkages between industries and institutions in the area.
 Knowledge of these linkages allows the modeler to calculate the direct, indirect, and induced economic impact of a project on the region.
 For this ranking process, the I/O analysis will provide information on the short term economic impact on the construction sector; i.e. job creation and increases in output in construction, and in construction related industrial sectors.
 Points will be awarded based on the total number of jobs created by each project.
-The chart illustrates how the 100 points are awarded to each project.
-Points are awarded based on the Economic Impact II Scoring Criteria.
-See Table 9.3.
+The chart illustrates how the

-Economic Impact II Scoring Criteria
+Economic Impact II Scoring Criteria Number of Jobs Created > 300 100

-Number of Jobs Cre- Points
+ated 1

-ated
+300 , Points

-300 100
+7 000 > 300 100

-201 to 300 75
+201 to 300 75 201 to 300 75

-101 to 200 50
+101 to 200 50 101 to 200 50

-< 100 25
+< 100 25 < 100 25